juancarlospaco/plz/README.md

 > (pip broke, setuptools broke, then pip and setuptools both released breaking fixes,
 > and we have about 15 dependencies which I personally maintain).

+Quote from PIP Project:

+> Due to lack of interest and maintenance, 'pip bundle' and support for installing files is now deprecated.

 </details>